-Rihanna Super Bowl Halftime Show 2023: setlist, rumours, date & more
+Rihanna Super Bowl Halftime Show 2023: Setlist, Merch, Date, Rumours & More

 The internet has gone wild after Rihanna announced that she will be headlining the half-time show at the 2023 Super Bowl.

-The 34-year-old singer shared the news by posting a picture of her hand holding an American football, which has since nearly racked up six million likes.
+The singer and mother-of-one shared the news by posting a picture of her hand holding an American football, which has since racked up millions upon millions of likes!

 Jay-Z, whose company Roc Nation is helping to coordinate the show released a statement saying: "Rihanna is a generational talent, a woman of humble beginnings who has surpassed expectations at every turn."

 Rihanna Super Bowl Halftime Show UK Timings & How To Watch